ImageMagick/Usage-Markdown/color_basics/index.md

 However the actual values within the image is no longer 'linear', which can cause problems when processing this image later.

 Gamma correction is only a rough 'quick' method of adjusting the colors to make an image 'look' correct.
-It is not the usual or even the best method of correcting a image for human response.
+It is not the usual or even the best method of correcting an image for human response.

 For a more specific examples of doing gamma correction for image processing see [Resize with Gamma Correction](../#resize_gamma)